Lee-AnnC/True_Essence/README.md

 # Technologies Used

 ### Tools
-- [Gitpod](https://www.gitpod.io//) is the IDE used for developing this project.
+- [Visual Studio Code](https://code.visualstudio.com/) is the IDE used for developing this project.
+- [Django](https://www.djangoproject.com/) as python web framework for rapid development and clean design.
+- [Stripe](https://stripe.com) as payment platform to validate and accept credit card payments securely.
+- [AWS S3 Bucket](https://aws.amazon.com/) to store images entered into the database.
+- [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to enable creation, configuration and management of AWS S3.
+- [Coverage](https://coverage.readthedocs.io/en/v4.5.x/) to measure code coverage of python unittests.
+- [Django Crispy Forms](https://django-crispy-forms.readthedocs.io/en/latest/) to style django forms.
+- [Django Heroku](https://pypi.org/project/django-heroku/) to improve deployment of django projects on heroku.
+- [Django Storages](https://django-storages.readthedocs.io/en/latest/) a collection of custom storage backends with django to work with boto3 and AWS S3.
+- [Gunicorn](https://pypi.org/project/gunicorn/) WSGI HTTP Server for UNIX to aid in deployment of the Django project to heroku.
+- [Pillow](https://pillow.readthedocs.io/en/stable/) as python imaging library to aid in processing image files to store in database.
+- [Psycopg2](https://pypi.org/project/psycopg2/) as PostgreSQL database adapter for Python.
-- [Imgbb](https://imgbb.com) to store all external images for this project.
+- [Imgbb](https://imgbb.com) to store external images for this project that were not entered into the database.
+- [PIP](https://pip.pypa.io/en/stable/installing/) for installation of tools needed in this project.
-- [Git](https://git-scm.com/) to handle version control.
+- [Git](https://gist.github.com/derhuerst/1b15ff4652a867391f03) to handle version control.
 - [GitHub](https://github.com/) to store and share all project code remotely.
 - [Browserstack](https://www.browserstack.com/) to test functionality on all browsers and devices.
+- Heroku for deployment
-- [Techsini](http://techsini.com/) to create the images in this readme file of each page displayed on different screen sizes.
+- [Balsamiq](https://balsamiq.com/) to create the wireframes for this project.

+### Databases
+- [PostgreSQL](https://www.postgresql.org/) for production database, provided by heroku.
+- [SQlite3](https://www.sqlite.org/index.html) for development database, provided by django.

 ### Libraries
 - [CSS3](https://www.w3schools.com/w3css/default.asp) - used to style DOM appearance.